Tripletformer for Probabilistic Interpolation of Irregularly sampled Time Series: Experiments

-Here, we impose synthetic AsTS setup on real world MTS.
-Because in AsTS sensors are observed asynchronously and independently, we assume that at every point of time only one sensor is observed.
-Hence, from MTS, we randomly chose one variable at a single point of time, and remove all the remaining variables making the number of observations in synthetic AsTS is same as the length of the source MTS.
+In this experiment, we see the performance of the competing models in the extremely sparse setup.
+We set MTS to be observed asynchronously meaning each senor is observed independent of others.
+Hence, we assume that at every point of time only one sensor is observed.
+From MTS, we randomly chose one variable at a single point of time, and remove all the remaining variables making the number of observations in synthetic IMTS is same as the length of the source MTS.

-For this, we choose PenDegits and PhonemeSpectra datasets which are the second and third largest datasets used in~\cite{RF21}.
-Although FaceDetection is the largest dataset, it does not show any variance in the interpolation results across models, across sampling rates and sampling techniques.
-Hence, we use the next best dataset available.
-Experimental results for random and burst sampling are presented in Tables~\ref{tab:synth:random} and~\ref{tab:synth:burst}.
-Because PenDigits has short time series (series length = $8$), burst sampling and random sampling gives same observations in the conditioning and target ranges when $90\%$ of the series is observed, hence, we get same results for both sampling techniques.
-It can be observed that for both the sampling types, and all the conditioning ranges, Tripletformer outperforms all the other competing models with a significant margin.
-Especially, for PhonemeSpectra, random sampling and conditioning range of $90\%$, Tripletformer produces $800\%$ better predictions compared to HETVAE.
+For this, we choose PenDegits and PhonemeSpectra which are the second and third largest datasets used in~\cite{RF21}.
+While the largest dataset, FaceDetection, lacked variability in interpolation results across models and sampling techniques, PenDigits and PhonemeSpectra were chosen as suitable alternatives.
+Experimental results for random and burst sampling are presented in Tables~\ref{tab:synth:random} and~\ref{tab:synth:burst} respectively.
+For PenDigits, both sampling techniques yielded the same results due to the short time series length when $90\%$ of the series is observed.
+For both the sampling types, and all the conditioning ranges, Tripletformer provides superior interpolations.

 The reason for the poor performance of the HETVAE on synthetic datasets is the encoding of each channel separately.
-We observe that the medical datasets do not have significant cross channel interactions compared to the synthetic AsTS datasets making HETVAE shine comparatively better in the former.
-However, {\em for both synthetic and real AsTS datasets, Tripletformer outperforms HETVAE significantly}.
+We note that the medical datasets do not have significant cross channel interactions compared to the synthetic IMTS datasets making HETVAE shine comparatively better in the former.
+However, {\em for both synthetic and real IMTS datasets, Tripletformer outperforms HETVAE significantly}.